apache/apisix-java-plugin-runner/README.md

 Status
 ------

-This project is currently considered.
+This project is Production available.

 Why apisix-java-plugin-runner
 ---------------------